 Gamification transforms passive learning into an active, engaging, and enjoyable experience20.
-Interactive.li integrates game elements objectives, rules, levels, and rewards -, aligning with learning goals21.
+Interactive.li enables the inclusion of game elements -objectives, rules, levels, and rewards -, aligning with learning goals21.

 Participants are encouraged to cooperate within their groups, build consensus when making decisions, and compete against opposing teams.